 How does the psychological capital affect your performance and wellbeing?

-In our blog post: Psychological capital makes your team feel and perform better, we defined the concept psychological capital and its components:
+In our last blog post – Psychological capital makes your team feel and perform better – we defined the concept psychological capital and its components:

-How you as a leader develop the psychological capital in your team with focus on efficacy
+How you as a leader develop the psychological capital in your team - part 1: Hope